gardener/garden-setup/docs/extended/identity.md

 In addition to providing a list of hard-coded users, it is also possible to connect dex to another identity provider (e.g. GitHub, SAML, ...).
 The request will then be forwarded and handled by the specified IDP.

 For a list of possible connectors and how to configure them, please check the documentation at https://github.com/dexidp/dex/tree/master/Documentation/connectors.

+The `redirectURI` does not have to be provided, garden-setup will automatically inject it into each connector's config if it is not there.

+## Configuration Options

+Apart from `users` and `connectors`, some other values can be configured in `landscape.iaas`:

+The issuer URL can be set via `landscape.identity.issuerURL`.
+The default is `https://gardener.ing.<landscape.domain>/oidc`.

+By setting `landscape.identity.dashboardClientSecret` or `landscape.identity.kubectlClientSecret`, the corresponding client secret(s) can be defined.
+By default, a random value is generated for the first deployment, which is then stored in the state so it doesn't change on redeployments.